A More Equal Wales: The Socio-economic Duty

 What does the Socio-economic Duty mean for public bodies?

 The introduction of the Socio-economic Duty means that some public bodies now have to think about how their strategic decisions, such as setting objectives and developing public services, can improve inequality of outcome for people who suffer socio-economic disadvantage.

 Inequality of outcome relates to any measureable difference in outcome between those who have experienced socio-economic disadvantage and those who have not.

 Some examples of inequalities of outcome include; lower levels of good health, lower paid work, poorer educational attainment and an increased risk of being a victim of crime.

 What will the Socio-economic Duty achieve?

-Through better decision making, the duty will improve the outcomes for those who suffer socio-economic disadvantage, levelling the playing field in society, allowing us to build back better.
+Through better decision making, the duty will improve the outcomes for those who suffer socio-economic disadvantage.
+The Duty will contribute towards a fairer and more prosperous Wales.